 In this contribution, the initValue is set to CNU(35), and the shiftIdx is set to DWS(8).

 Experimental results

 The proposed method is implemented on top of ECM-13.0 and tested following CTC.
-The test results are summarized below.
+The test results of All Intra and Random Access configuration are summarized below.